anna-hehn/refoRest/README.md

 )
 ```
 This function reads a time series of raster files and clips them to a given AOI.
-The Processing involves reading the rasters into a multi-layer `SpatRaster`, converting the AOI to a `terra` vector,
+The processing involves reading the rasters into a multi-layer `SpatRaster`, converting the AOI to a `terra` vector,
 cropping and masking the data to the AOI and assigning layer names based on the provided dates.

 ### Arguments